Pak911/headlines/memory-bank/projectbrief.md

 4. **Headlines**:
    - All headlines must contain at least 4 words
    - Headlines should be realistic news-style phrases
+   - Headlines must include descriptions that provide semantic clues for solving

+5. **Hint System**:
+   - Contextual hints from news descriptions guide players toward solutions
+   - Descriptions provide semantic similarity to headlines for meaningful clues
+   - Hint system is essential for player engagement and puzzle solvability

 ## Success Criteria
 - Proper crossword generation with valid intersections